CraftzAdmin/esp32/Sensors/TEMT6000/README.md

 TEMT6000 is an ambient **ANALOG**  light sensor.
 It is sensitive to visible light much like the human eye and has peak sensitivity at 570 nm.
 The breakout board contains a TEMT6000 in the form of a phototransistor in a small SMD housing with a wide sensitivity angle.
 The output voltage increases with increasing intensity of the incident light.

+The operation for this sensor is very similar to a NPN transistor.
+The 10kOhm shown on the schematics is already present on the breakout board.

-It help you to to detect the light density and reflect the analog voltage signal back to ESP/Arduino controller.
+It detects the light density and reflect the analog voltage signal back to ESP/Arduino controller.
 You can set the threshold of voltage level to trigger other units on your ESP32 project.

 ## Specs